DaVisLab/TopoCluster/README.md

 # TopoCluster

-**Update**: TopoCluster is currently being integrated into the new version of TTK.
-Please check out the [new repository](https://github.com/guoxiliu/ttk) for development progress.
+**Update**: TopoCluster has been officially integrated into the [Topology Toolkit](https://topology-tool-kit.github.io/).
+Please check out `CompactTriangulation` class [here](https://github.com/topology-tool-kit/ttk/tree/stable/core/base/compactTriangulation) for further details.

 This repository contains the implementation of TopoCluster, a new localized data structure for tetrahedral meshes, which provides efficient computation of the connectivity of the mesh elements with a low memory footprint.